pytorch/serve/docs/management_api.md

 This API follows the [ManagementAPIsService.RegisterModel](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/management.proto) gRPC API.

+To use this API after TorchServe starts, model API control has to be enabled.
+For more details see [model API control](./model_api_control.md)

 `POST /models`

 * `url` - Model archive download url.
 Supports the following locations: